tewhey-lab/scripts-and-tools/sequence-tools/README-insert_check.md

 - Set appropriate error thresholds to balance sensitivity and specificity
 - Use pre-filtering (`--min-length`, `--max-length`, `--min-quality`) to reduce processing time by eliminating low-quality reads early
 - Pre-filtering is applied before sequence matching, improving overall throughput
+- **For very large reference files (>1GB)**: Use `--stream-references` with hamming or levenshtein methods to reduce memory usage
+- Streaming mode processes references one-at-a-time, trading speed for memory efficiency
+- Normal mode is faster for small-to-medium reference files (<100MB)

 ### Troubleshooting

+1. **Memory Issues**:
+   - Use `--stream-references` for large reference files (>1GB)
-1. **Memory Issues**: Process files in chunks or on a high-memory system
+   - Process FASTQ files in chunks or on a high-memory system
+   - Streaming mode reduces memory usage by loading one reference at a time
 2. **Slow Processing**:
    - Reduce maximum Levenshtein distance
    - Use more specific sequences